cohenvelazquez/CS340-DB_Project/project_step_5/README.md

 ## Academic Integrity Statement

 All core functionality, database design, business logic, and creative elements are original work by Cohen Velazquez and Joseph Lucciano Barberan.
 AI generative tools (GitHub Copilot) were used to enhance code quality, suggest best practices, and improve documentation, but did not generate the fundamental logic or design decisions.
 All external code sources are properly attributed above.

-## License
-ISC License - See package.json for details